Population Ethics

 Practical Implications of Population Ethical Theories

 Population ethics is a field of great importance for real-world decision-making.
 In particular, which population ethical view we adopt shapes the importance we should assign to preserving and improving the long-term future of humanity.
 If human civilization persists, and perhaps one day spreads to the stars, there could be an inconceivably large number of future people with good lives.
-Their existence and well-being depend in part on the choices we make today: especially how many resources we, the current generation, invest in preventing existential risks, which threaten the continued survival and long-term flourishing of humankind.56
+Their existence and well-being depend in part on the choices we make today: especially how many resources we, the current generation, invest in preventing existential risks that threaten the continued survival and long-term flourishing of humankind.56

 The total well-being enjoyed by all future people is potentially enormous.
 Consequently, on the total view, the disvalue of losing our future is immense, and the mitigation of existential risks becomes correspondingly important.
 The same conclusion also holds for critical level (or range) theories, assuming that the average well-being of future generations exceeds the critical level (or range).57